How to plant a border like a pro

 And No Dig gardening can be another good way of saving effort in the garden.
 Here Charles Dowding explains why no dig is easy, weed-free and brilliant for flowers as well as for vegetables.

-Join us every Sunday morning on the Middlesized Garden – just add your email to the box on the top right, and we will fly into your in-box when the sun comes up.
+Join us every Sunday morning on the Middlesized Garden.
+See here to follow by email, and we will fly into your in-box when the sun comes up.
 And do share this, using the buttons below – thank you!

 Shop my favourite garden tools, books and products…